kamaludu/groqshell/CONTRIBUTING.md

 - no execution of model output
 - no use of `/tmp` for internal temporary files
 - providers loaded only from safe directories
 - strict quoting and robust parsing
+- no hidden fallbacks
+- no ambiguous behavior

 ---